-The system MCU selects the 33975 to receive communication using the chip select $(\overline{\text{CS}})$ pin.
-With $\overline{\text{CS}}$ in a logic low state, command words may be sent to the 33975 via the serial input (SI) pin, and switch status information can be received by the MCU via the serial output (SO) pin.
-The falling edge of $\overline{\text{CS}}$ enables the SO output, latches the state of the $\overline{\text{INT}}$ pin, and the state of the external switch inputs.
+The system MCU selects the 34972 to receive communication using the chip select (\overline{CS}) pin.
+With the \overline{CS} in a logic LOW state, command words may be sent to the 34972 via the serial input (SI) pin, and switch status information can be received by the MCU via the serial output (SO) pin.
+The falling edge of \overline{CS} enables the SO output, latches the state of the \overline{INT} pin, and the state of the external switch inputs.

-Rising edge of the $\overline{\text{CS}}$ initiates the following sequence:
+Rising edge of the \overline{CS} initiates the following operation:

-- 1. Disables the SO driver (high-impedance) - 2.
-INT pin is reset to logic [1], except when additional switch changes occur during CS low (see Figure 6, page 11). - 3.
-Activates the received command word, allowing the 33975 to act upon new data from switch inputs.
+- 1. Disables the SO driver (high-impedance) - INT pin is reset to logic [1], except when additional switch changes occur during CS LOW.
+(See Figure 6 on page 8.) - 3.
+Activates the received command word, allowing the 34972 to act upon new data from switch inputs.

-To avoid any spurious data, it is essential the high-to-low and low-to-high transitions of the $\overline{\text{CS}}$ signal occur only when SCLK is in a logic low state.
-A clean $\overline{\text{CS}}$ signal is needed to ensure no incomplete SPI words are sent to the device.
-Internal to the 33975 device is an active pull-up to V{DD} on $\overline{\text{CS}}$.
-In Sleep Mode the negative edge of $\overline{\text{CS}}$ (V{DD} applied) will wake up the 33975 device.
-Data received from the device during CS wake-up may not be accurate.
+To avoid any spurious data, it is essential the HIGH-to-LOW and LOW-to-HIGH transitions of the \overline{CS} signal occur only when SCLK is in a logic LOW state.
+A clean \overline{CS} is needed to ensure no incomplete SPI words are sent to the device.
+Internal to the 34972 device is an active pull-up to V{DD} on \overline{CS} .

+In Sleep mode, the negative edge of $\overline{\text{CS}}$ (V{DD} applied) will wake up the 34972 device.
+Data received from the device during $\overline{\text{CS}}$ wake-up may not be accurate.

-SERIAL CLOCK (SCLK)
+SYSTEM CLOCK (SCLK)

-The system clock (SCLK) pin clocks the internal shift register of the 33975.
+The system clock (SCLK) pin clocks the internal shift register of the 34972.
 The SI data is latched into the input shift register on the falling edge of SCLK signal.
 The SO pin shifts the switch status bits out on the rising edge of SCLK.
 The SO data is available for the MCU to read on the falling edge of SCLK.
 False clocking of the shift register must be avoided to ensure validity of data.
-It is essential the SCLK pin be in a logic low state whenever $\overline{\text{CS}}$ makes any transition.
-For this reason, it is recommended, though not necessary, that the SCLK pin is commanded to a low logic state as long as the device is not accessed and $\overline{\text{CS}}$ is in a logic high state.
-When the $\overline{\text{CS}}$ is in a logic high state, any signal on the SCLK and SI pin will be ignored and the SO pin is tri-state.
+It is essential the SCLK pin be in a logic LOW state whenever $\overline{\text{CS}}$ makes any transition.
+For this reason, it is recommended, that the SCLK pin is commanded to a logic LOW state as long as the device is not accessed and $\overline{\text{CS}}$ is in a logic HIGH state.
+When the $\overline{\text{CS}}$ is in a logic HIGH state, any signal on the SCLK and SI pins will be ignored and the SO pin is tri-state.

-SERIAL INPUT (SI)
+SPI SLAVE IN (SI)

 The SI pin is used for serial instruction data input.
 SI information is latched into the input register on the falling edge of SCLK.
-A logic high state present on SI will program a one in the command word on the rising edge of the CS signal.
+A logic HIGH state present on SI will program a one in the command word on the rising edge of the $\overline{\text{CS}}$ signal.
 To program a complete word, 24 bits of information must be entered into the device.

-SERIAL OUTPUT (SO)
+SPI SLAVE OUT (SO)

 The SO pin is the output from the shift register.
-The SO pin remains tri-stated until the $\overline{\text{CS}}$ pin transitions to a logic low state.
-All open switches are reported as a zero, all closed switches are reported as a one.
-The negative transition of $\overline{\text{CS}}$ enables the SO driver.
+The SO pin remains tri-stated until the $\overline{\text{CS}}$ pin transitions to a logic LOW state.
+All open switches are reported as zero, all closed switches are reported as one.
+The negative transition of CS enables the SO driver.

 The first positive transition of SCLK will make the status data bit 24 available on the SO pin.
 Each successive positive clock will make the next status data bit available for the MCU to read on the falling edge of SCLK.
-The SI/SO shifting of the data follows a first-in-first-out protocol, with both input and output words transferring the most significant bit (MSB) first.
+The SI/SO shifting of the data follows a first-in, first-out protocol, with both input and output words transferring the most significant bit (MSB) first.

-INTERRUPT OUTPUT (INT)
+INTERRUPT (INT)